Golf at the Summer Olympics: Events

-Since its reintroduction, Olympic golf competitions have consisted of men's and women's individual stroke play.
+Since its reintroduction, Olympic golf competitions have consisted of 72-hole men's and women's individual stroke play tournament with no halfway cut.
 There had been calls for the IGF and the IOC to consider adding a match play tournament, a team tournament, and/or to open up the Olympic tournament to more golfers, possibly by using a different qualifying system than the World Golf Ranking.
 In April 2025, it was announced that a new mixed team event will be added to golf for the 2028 Summer Olympics; it will be contested between 16 pairs drawn from those who have qualified for the Olympic tournaments, and consist of alternate shot and four-ball rounds.